frankroeder/parrot.nvim/README.md

 ## Related Projects

-- [parrot.nvim](https://github.com/frankroeder/parrot.nvim) is a fork of an earlier version of [robitx/gp.nvim](https://github.com/Robitx/gp.nvim)
+- [parrot.nvim](https://github.com/frankroeder/parrot.nvim) is a fork of an earlier version of [robitx/gp.nvim](https://github.com/Robitx/gp.nvim), branching off the commit `607f94d361f36b8eabb148d95993604fdd74d901` in January 2024.
+Since then, a significant portion of the original code has been removed or rewritten, and this effort will continue until `parrot.nvim` evolves into its own independent version.
+The original `MIT` license has been retained and will be maintained.
 - [huynle/ogpt.nvim](https://github.com/huynle/ogpt.nvim)

 ## Star History